 Rock lobster tagging program

+The tagging of recreationally caught rock lobsters commenced 1 July 2017.
 All recreational fishers are now required to tag the rock lobster they catch and keep as part of a three-year trial program.

 A primary focus for the government is to ensure ongoing access to the rock lobster resource for all sectors, and a healthy, sustainable and well-managed fishery for present and future generations to enjoy.